awai5an5er/HK-Solutions/README.md

 located inside \`components\` folder

 The HeroSection component presents HK Energy Solutions' mission in a clean, responsive layout.
-On the left, it features a heading and a paragraph describing how the company helps homeowners access UK government-backed energy services-like solar PV, heat pumps, insulation, battery storage, EV charging, and EPC certification-to reduce energy costs, improve comfort, and support sustainability.
+On the left, it features a heading and a paragraph describing how the company helps homeowners access UK government-backed energy services like solar PV, heat pumps, insulation, battery storage, EV charging, and EPC certification to reduce energy costs, improve comfort, and support sustainability.
 It emphasizes HK Energy Solutions as a trusted intermediary, ensuring a smooth process from start to finish.
 On the right, an image visually complements the text, styled with object-cover and rounded-2xl for a polished appearance.
 The layout uses flexbox to stack elements on smaller screens and display them side by side on larger screens, maintaining readability and visual appeal across devices.

 ## **Testimonial.tsx:**